bigfoothq/clada/clada/shared/doc/CML_Protocol.md

 - Use `<search>` for exact match or `<search-start>`/`<search-end>` for partial
 - Content containing `]]>` must escape as `]]&gt;` within CDATA
 - **Errors**: `match_count_mismatch`, `file_not_found`, `symlink_not_allowed`

+for range search:
+- Non-overlapping matches only
+- lazy search
+- also supports "count", defaulting to 1

 ### write
 ```xml